cvs-health/testaro/README.md

 - whether to watch a directory (`true`) or the network (`false`)
 - whether to continue watching indefinitely after the first report (`true` or `false`)
 - how many seconds to wait after finding no job before checking again (a nonnegative number)
+- optionally, where the watched jobs are located

 ##### Directory watch

-With directory watch, Testaro checks whether the `todo` subdirectory of the job directory (`process.env.JOBDIR`) contains a job.
+With directory watch, Testaro checks whether the `todo` subdirectory of the job directory contains a job.
+The job directory is given by the fourth passed argument, if present, or, if not, then by `process.env.JOBDIR`.

-When Testaro finds one or more jobs to do, the `watch` module runs the first job, saves the report in the `raw` subdirectory of the `process.env.REPORTDIR` directory, and moves the job file from the `todo` subdirectory to the `done` subdirectory of the `process.env.JOBDIR` directory.
+When Testaro finds one or more jobs to do, the `watch` module runs the first job, saves the report in the `raw` subdirectory of the report directory.
+The report directory is given by `process.env.REPORTDIR`.
+Testaro also moves the job file from the `todo` subdirectory to the `done` subdirectory of the job directory.

-Since Testaro runs the first job (i.e. the job whose file name is first in ASCII order), whoever populates the `todo` subdirectory of the `process.env.JOBDIR` directory with job files has control over the order in which Testaro runs them.
+Since Testaro runs the first job (i.e. the job whose file name is first in ASCII order), whoever populates the `todo` subdirectory of the job directory with job files has control over the order in which Testaro runs them.
 For example, to force a new job to be run before the already waiting jobs, one can give it a filename that comes before that of the first waiting job.

 ##### Network watch